Calamagrostis canadensis

 Calamagrostis canadensis is a species of grass, having three or more varieties, in the family Poaceae.
-It is known variously by the common names of bluejoint, bluejoint reedgrass, marsh reedgrass, Canadian reedgrass, meadow pinegrass, and marsh pinegrass.
+It is known variously by the common names of bluejoint, bluejoint reedgrass, marsh reedgrass, Canadian reedgrass, meadow pinegrass, Canada bluejoint and marsh pinegrass.

 Varieties

 Calamagrostis canadensis takes the form of at least three varieties, including the type.
 The U.S. Forest Service names others.